jimmyangel/jimmyangel.github.io/_posts/2015-12-10-Rikitraki-intro-1.md

 ![RikiTraki]({{site.baseurl}}/images/posts/2015-12-10/rikitraki_main_4.png)

-Click on the little globe icon to see the trail markes over a 3D globe representation.
+Click on the little globe icon to see the trail markers over a 3D globe representation.
 You can zoom, pan and click on the yellow dots, each one of which represents a track.
 If they overlap, instead of a single track, you will see a list.
 On the top left corner, below the +/- zoom buttons, there is a reload button and an "N" button that reorients the globe with the north on top.

 ![RikiTraki]({{site.baseurl}}/images/posts/2015-12-10/rikitraki_main_5.png)